 Rosebud Annual (1915)

 Formerly Rosebud: a monthly magazine of nursery nurture and amusements (1881-1914); from 1915 to 1925 Rosebud Annual.
 This copy has been decorated with a child's drawings of reindeer.
-SPEC JUV 674
+JUV 674

 Harry Paget the hero in 'For Glory and Renown'

 Illustration for the first serial story in Chums (1892-1941), a weekly story paper devoted to tales of heroism and adventure across the British Empire.
 The first issue sold 100,000 copies.
-SPEC JUV 695
+JUV 695